jboyce1/ppsCTF/classes/Portalord/Portalord.md

 go and find your flag

 # Part 2: Localhost ladders and Jumps
-Local port forwarding

 In this situation, you are going to access a box that is only accessible from another box.

-using setting up portbinding from localhost to allows you to create tunnels ssh devices eg. ssh ubuntu@10.15.15.10 > localhost:20000 localhost:20000 ssh ubuntu@10.15.15.11 >localhost:20001
+Setting up portbinding from localhost to allows you to create tunnels.
+This could be due to your ip being specifically banned, the protocols you need to use are blocked, or the box you are on is just a 'jumpbox' into another network that you do not have access to.
+The Jump option is fast and the Ladder option is more versitile... pick your poison.

 Step 1: Set up the environment that you will be laddering (at least two, so you will need a partner on the cyber.org range)

-ubuntu 1: deny from ip
+ubuntu 1: deny from attack box ip
 <div class="scroll-box">
-sudo ufw default allow incoming #ensures only the IPs we DENY are blocked sudo ufw deny from kali.1.ip.addr to any sudo ufw deny from kali.2.ip.addr to any sudo ufw enable sudo sed -i 's/^#\?PasswordAuthentication .*/PasswordAuthentication yes/' /etc/ssh/sshd_config && sudo systemctl restart ssh
+sudo ufw default allow incoming sudo ufw deny from kali.1.ip.addr to any sudo ufw deny from kali.2.ip.addr to any sudo ufw enable sudo sed -i 's/^#\?PasswordAuthentication .*/PasswordAuthentication yes/' /etc/ssh/sshd_config && sudo systemctl restart ssh
 </div>

-ubuntu 2: allow
+ubuntu 2: allow from attack box ip
 <div class="scroll-box">
 sudo sed -i 's/^#\?PasswordAuthentication .*/PasswordAuthentication yes/' /etc/ssh/sshd_config && sudo systemctl restart ssh
 </div>

-kali 1: ladder
+kali 1: ladder method
 <div class="scroll-box">
 ssh -N -L 2223:localhost:22 ubuntu@al.lo.w.ip
 </div>